 The casino industry is a target for criminals looking to launder their profits gained through illicit activities such as drug trafficking and human trafficking.
-As a provider of anti-money laundering (AML) compliance solutions, we discuss several key red flag indicators which can point to instances of casino money laundering.
+As a provider of anti-money laundering (AML) compliance solutions, we discuss several key red flag indicators that can point to instances of casino money laundering.

 Casino Money Laundering: What to Look For

 Money laundering through casinos can happen in many forms.
-In some cases, dirty money is converted into chips, played with for a short while, then cashed out in the form of a check.
+In some cases, dirty money is converted into chips, played with for a short while, and then cashed out in the form of a check.
 Another way is through the use of individuals using false identification to create multiple accounts to avoid the tracing of illicit transactions taking place.

 In many jurisdictions, casinos are required to register with their financial intelligence unit and implement an effective anti-money laundering (AML) program.
 Failure to do so can result in hefty penalties.

 In the UK, from January to May 2020, the gaming industry paid £27m in settlements over regulatory action.
 Toward the end of 2019, the UK crackdown on online casinos netted another £8.7m.
 Two of the offenses occurred just a month after the other four other companies were fined more than £4.5m for similar casino money laundering infractions.
 That brings the total fines in 2019 to more than £13.2m.